Increased sex trafficking during the Super Bowl is a dangerous myth, these L.A. sex workers say

 This year’s messaging around increased trafficking during the Super Bowl started at a mid-January news briefing, when Los Angeles County Sheriff Alex Villanueva warned that the Super Bowl was “one of the major events that draws human traffickers to the region,” as Fox 11 Los Angeles reported.

-The Los Angeles County Sheriff’s Department told The Washington Post that its Human Trafficking Task Force (HTTF) will be working with the Federal Bureau of Investigation, the Department of Homeland Security and several local police departments to respond to human trafficking during the Super Bowl.
+The Los Angeles County Sheriff’s Department told The Washington Post that its Human Trafficking Task Force (HTTF) will be working with the Federal Bureau of Investigation, the U.S. Department of Homeland Security and several local police departments to respond to human trafficking during the Super Bowl.

-“It doesn’t just get you a penalty, it gets you time behind bars,” California Attorney General Rob Bonta said of human trafficking at a news conference in January.
+Trafficking “doesn’t just get you a penalty; it gets you time behind bars,” California Attorney General Rob Bonta said at a news conference in January.
 He appeared with the It’s a Penalty campaign, the anti-trafficking organization behind the signage at Los Angeles airport.
-This is the organization’s fifth Super Bowl campaign and its 12th during a global sporting event, said chief executive Sarah de Carvalho at the same press conference.
+This is the organization’s fifth Super Bowl campaign and its 12th during a global sporting event, said It’s a Penalty chief executive Sarah de Carvalho at the same news conference.

 “The implication that a major sporting event is a sole reason for human trafficking and exploitation to occur in a city is harmful and misleading,” said Anisa Easterbrook, communications and marketing manager for It’s a Penalty.
 “However, our experience of running these campaigns during sporting events — survivor stories and hotline data show that there can be a correlation between a high influx of people into a city and traffickers using this as an opportunity for exploitation.”